Sacred Heart Elementary School

-The school will set guidelines for handling student misbehavior or disregard for school policy.
+The school will set guidelines for handling student misbehaviour or disregard for school policy.
 Teachers, students, parents and administrators will be involved in dealing with acts of serious misconduct as per the School Discipline Policy.
 Communication is the essential element when addressing discipline problems.
 Students who are involved in very serious acts of misconduct may be suspended or expelled by the Principal only in consultation with the Pastor and Chair of the PEC.
 There is an appeal procedure in place for the parents and student as outlined in the Major Complaints Policy.

 Bullying in its truest form is comprised of a series of repeated, intentionally cruel incidents involving students at the school.
 Bullying, which includes acts of violence as well as verbal assaults, will not be tolerated in the classroom or on school grounds.
 We encourage all students to report all acts of bullying to an adult, teacher, parent or Principal.
-Teachers and the administrators will inform parents of actions to be taken.
+Teachers and administrators will inform parents of actions to be taken.
 Continued bullying by a student may result in suspension and/or expulsion.
 Click here for our comprehensive policy on harassment and bullying prevention.

 Each student in grades 1 to 7 is supplied with a student planner to be used and checked regularly by the parent and student.
 The assistance of parents in helping establish healthy homework habits is important.
 It is advisable also that parents encourage students to spend time each evening in activities such as reading for enjoyment, practicing math facts, studying for tests, and improving penmanship or writing skills.